Texas Sen. Cruz Calls Biden 'Boring But Radical' After Snoozing During President's Speech

 NORTH TEXAS (CBSDFW.COM) – “Boring but radical.”
-That’s the word from Texas Senator Ted Cruz-R who fell asleep during President Biden’s Wednesday address to a joint session of congress.
+That’s the word from U.S. Sen. Ted Cruz (R-Texas), who fell asleep during President Joe Biden’s Wednesday address to a joint session of Congress.

-Speaking to CBS 11 Political Reporter Jack Fink, Cruz chuckled and admitted he dozed off a bit during the speech.READ MORE: Texas Man Accused Of Sex Trafficking For Allegedly Taking Young Girl Out Of State For Prostitution
+Speaking to CBS 11 Political Reporter Jack Fink, Cruz chuckled and admitted he dozed off a bit during the speech.READ MORE: PPP Will Likely Run Out Of Money Weeks Before May 31 Application Deadline

 “I did.
 It was a long speech.
 It was over an hour,” said Cruz.